ROOTPWA-Maintainers/ROOTPWA/README.md

 In addition you need to compile the `Boost.Python` library (e.g. by running the supplied `compileBoostLibraries.sh` script; see "Compiling Boost Library" above).
 Make also sure that the ROOT installation you are using was compiled with Python support (running `root-config --features` should list `python`) against the _same_ Python version you are using (`ldd ${ROOTSYS}/lib/libPyROOT.so | grep -i python` shows you the Python library version against which ROOT was linked).
 Make also sure that your `PYTHONPATH` environment variable includes `${ROOTSYS}/lib`.

-### numpy ###
+### NumPy ###

-_numpy_ (<http://www.numpy.org>) is a Python library that is required in ROOTPWA for some operations on ROOT trees. _numpy_ needs to be built against the same Python version as ROOTPWA.
+_NumPy_ (<https://www.numpy.org>) is a Python library that is required in ROOTPWA for some operations on ROOT trees.
+Version 1.8 or higher of_NumPy_ is required and it needs to be built against the same Python version as ROOTPWA.
 It is available from the repositories of most Linux distributions or via _pip_.
 To install from source use:

-1. Download the source tarball from <http://www.scipy.org/scipylib/download.html> and extract it to a directory of your choice.
+1. Download the source tarball from <https://www.scipy.org/scipylib/download.html> and extract it to a directory of your choice.

-2. Build and install _numpy_.
+2. Build and install _NumPy_.

     `> python setup.py build`

     `> python setup.py install --prefix=/your/folder/to/install/numpy`

-3. Add the installation directory of _numpy_ to the `PYTHONPATH` environment variable:
+3. Add the installation directory of _NumPy_ to the `PYTHONPATH` environment variable:

     `> export PYTHONPATH=/your/folder/to/install/numpy:$PYTHONPATH`